DoctorWkt/CSCvon8/journal.md

 correct ALUena line low, the MEMena and IOena lines are high.
 The OE# lines on both RAM and ROM are high, so no output from them.
 I pulled out the UART and it's not affecting the data bus value.
 I've checked the ALUop wires are definitely value $06, B+1.
-The eiight B wires have value $21.
+The eight B wires have value $21.
 A-reg's value is $44, just in case.

 All 44 pins are: